patronasxdxd/dev/README.md

 ## More information

-Visit [thresholdusd.org](https://www.thresholdusd.org) to find out more and join the discussion.
+- Visit [thresholdusd.org](https://www.thresholdusd.org) to find out more and join the discussion.
+- Visit our page on [Immunefi](https://immunefi.com/bounty/thusd/) for information on our ongoing bounty program.

 ## Threshold USD System Summary